kevin-zou/project-a-week/06_video-editing-language/README.md

 # Video editing language
 A language and interpreter for programmatic video editing.

 This was a little ambitious and I didn't end up getting as far as I would've liked.
-The biggest hurddle was getting famliliar with a bunch of new libraries (PEG.js, ffmpeg, fluent-ffmpeg) and applying them.
+The biggest hurdle was getting famliliar with a bunch of new libraries (PEG.js, ffmpeg, fluent-ffmpeg) and applying them.
 That said, this was a lot of fun.
 I've been meaning to do something that isn't a web project, so this itches that scratch a bit.

 ## Use
 Clone this repository, navigate to it, and install dependencies with `npm install`.
 Afterward, create a new "script" file or modify the existing one in `examples/script.vel`.